zephray/VerilogBoy/doc/cpu.md

 The Game Boy® is powered by a 8-bit Intel 8080-like CISC processor.
 It is usually called as "GB-Z80", however, it is not a Z80 compatible processor, nor a 8080 compatible processor.
 This page is not a full document of the original GameBoy processor, but some brief description of the processor and some of my own understanding.
 The information in this page may or may not be correct.

+For a comprehensive and more reliable documentation of GB CPU, see https://github.com/Gekkio/gb-ctr.

 ## Registers

 The Game Boy CPU have one bank of general purpose 8-bit registers: